miguel811/barebones_setup/README.md

 - a docker compose for frontend will be made available and a dev api will allow easily externalized frontend development.
 - start with a monolith arquitecture but facilitate the switch to microservices when the basics are working

+## Objectives
+* Easy setup of a rather complex solution
+* Independent of unnecessary software and external services
+* Scalability : Vertical
+* Arquitecture : wants to go into services and horizontal scalling
+* Agility : Can adapt easily, has many options to develop features
+* Development : Can be developed easily by separate teams
+* Out of the box client frontend, backoffice and API
+* Authentication : out of the box for the backoffice and API, client frontend needs work

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Built With

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]
 * [![Vue][Vue.js]][Vue-url]